jyantsss/vhdl_lab/DECODER/readme.md

-##Question:
+## Question:

-(2076, Baisakh) Design and write a code for Decoder using VHDL.
+(2076, Baisakh) Design and write a code for a Decoder using VHDL.